-This is one of the issues that cause much of couples’ problems and you need to get this sorted to ensure a smooth marital journey.
+This is one of the issues that cause many of couples’ problems and you need to get this sorted to ensure a smooth marital journey.

 Will the man of the house do the repairs, mow the grass, change the oil in the cars, and pick up the dog poop?

 Is everything 50-50?